Liver, The Number One Superfood

 Vitamin A is crucial for eye and skin health, as well as immune function and fetal development.

 Vitamin D - is produced by our body when exposed to sunlight.
-However, we do not always get enough sunlight, so it is important to make sure that we get vitamin D also from food.
+However, we do not always get enough sun, so it is important to make sure that we get vitamin D also from food.
 Foods that are high in vitamin D are liver, different fish, cod liver, egg yolk and outside grown mushrooms.

 Vitamin K - has two forms, K1 and K2.
 K1 is found in plants and K2 in animal sources.
 The preferred form for the body is K2.
 We need it for arterial health, calcium storage and bone density.
 Best sources are meat, liver and egg yolk.